bakaburg1/minutemaker/README.md

 ## The audience of the meeting/conference, which helps the summarisation to
 ## focus on specific topics and helps setting the tone of the summary.
-event_audience <- "An audience with some expertise in the topic
+audience <- "An audience with some expertise in the topic
     of the conference and with a particular interest in this and that."

 # Not mandatory but may help, for example with hybrid events where the room